chef/chef/README.txt

     ./bin/chef-server

-  * Start chef-server on port 4001 with:
+  * Start chef-server on port 4001 to validate node openid with:

     ./bin/chef-server -p 4001